mr-n30/contacts/README.md

 # contacts
-A website for storing contact information
+A website for Creating, Reading, Updating, and Deleting contact information